 How is PFL paid for?

 PFL is supported through mandatory employee contributions.
 The principle is that a relatively modest contribution from all PSC-represented employees creates a substantial PFL benefit that is available to all in times of family need.
-The payroll deduction is 0.511% of the employee’s wages each pay period, up to a maximum amount determined by the annual statewide average weekly wage (SAWW).
+The payroll deduction is a percentage of the employee’s wages each pay period, up to a maximum amount determined by the annual statewide average weekly wage (SAWW).

-For 2022, employees contribute 0.511% of their gross wages per pay period up to a maximum payroll deduction for the year is $385.34.
-Employees may calculate their deduction using the 2021 NYS PFL deduction calculator.
+For 2022, employees contribute 0.511% of their gross wages per pay period up to a maximum payroll deduction of $423.71 for the year.
+Employees may calculate their deduction using the 2022 NYS PFL deduction calculator.